geopm/geopm/service/docs/source/geopm_pio_const_config.7.rst

 ConstConfigIOGroup implements the
 :doc:`geopm::IOGroup(3) <GEOPM_CXX_MAN_IOGroup.3>` interface to provide a
-predefined set of signals by the user with constant values.
-This is mainly useful to provide configuration information needed by some agents that's constant in nature, for example, system characterization information.
+predefined set of signals with constant values.
+This is mainly useful to provide configuration information needed by some agents (e.g. system characterization information).

 Signals
 -------

 This IOGroup doesn't provide any signals by default.
-In order to define signals, a configuration file in JSON format needs to be provided to the IOGroup via the ``GEOPM_CONST_CONFIG_PATH`` environment variable and it must comply with the following schema:
+In order to define signals, a configuration file in JSON format needs to be provided to the IOGroup via the ``GEOPM_CONST_CONFIG_PATH`` environment variable.
+If not provided, it will default to looking for a file named ``const_config_io.json`` in the GEOPM configuration path (``/etc/geopm``).
+In either case, the configuration file must comply with the following schema:

 .. literalinclude:: ../../json_schemas/const_config_io.schema.json
     :language: json